 The strength of the cryptographic algorithms and protocols was not rated in the course of this evaluation.
-This specifically applies to the following proprietary or non-standard algorithms, protocols and implementations: <none>, which are out of scope as there are no security claims relating to these.
+This specifically applies to the following proprietary or non-standard algorithms, protocols and implementations: OSCCA Algorithms SM2, SM3, SM4 and SM9, which are out of scope as there are no security claims relating to these.